MountainWizard/VillageGenerator/README.md

 * 15 new tiefling male names
 * 17 new tiefling female names
 * 9 new tiefling surnames
+# Changes 1.4.2
+* Reworked how the Data is stored.
+Now the Array  "Dorf" saves all the Data from the Village that is created in the Javascript and is not stored anymore in the JSON.
+This gives the JSON a cleaner looks and it only contains the source Data sorted by language.
 # Known Bugs
 * Several text errors
 * Too high chance for several serious conditions (vampirism, werwolf) to happen in the same village